ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    data Example5 (c :: Constraint) where
      MkExample5 :: c => Example5 c

-The MkExample5 constructor of Example5 has one field, which holds the run-time evidence for the constraint c, represented by a GC-managed pointer, usually to an instance-method-dictionary-object.
-However, even with -fdicts-strict, GHC will not make this a strict field, as doing so is incompatible with the newtype-class optimization.
+The ``MkExample5`` constructor of ``Example5 c`` has one field, which holds the run-time evidence for the constraint ``c``, represented by a GC-managed pointer, usually to an instance-method-dictionary-object.
+However, even with ``-fdicts-strict``, GHC will not make this a strict field, as doing so is incompatible with the newtype-class optimization.
 Today, the only evidence fields GHC makes strict are the implicit equality evidence fields of a GADT constructor.
-So, MkExample5 does not satisfy condition 4 and is therefore not denestable.
+So, ``MkExample5`` does not satisfy condition 4 and is therefore not denestable.

 ..
   TODO: Even more examples?
 There are quite a few in the Motivation section as well.

-  Do I really need a DataToTag examples?
+  Do I really need a DataToTag example?
 I hypothesize nobody is actually affected by that change except the proposal implementors.